-Table 53.
+Table 71.
 Texture Instruction: tex

 tex Perform a texture memory lookup.
 Syntax tex.geom.v4.dtype.btype d, [a, c]; .geom = { .1d, .2d, .3d }; .dtype = { .u32, .s32, .f32 }; .btype = { .s32, .f32 }; Description Texture lookup using a texture coordinate vector.
 The instruction loads data from the texture named by operand a at coordinates given by operand c into destination d .
 Operand c is a scalar or singleton tuple for 1d textures; is a two-element vector for 2d textures; and is a four-element vector for 3d textures, where the fourth element is ignored.
 The instruction always returns a four-element vector of 32-bit values.
 Coordinates may be given in either signed 32-bit integer or 32-bit floating point form.
 A texture base address is assumed to be aligned to a 16-byte address, and the address given by the coordinate vector must be naturally aligned to a multiple of the access size.
 If an address is not properly aligned, the resulting behavior is undefined; i.e., the access may proceed by silently masking off low-order address bits to achieve proper rounding, or the instruction may fault.
 Notes For compatibility with prior versions of PTX, the square brackets are not required and .v4 coordinate vectors are allowed for any geometry, with the extra elements being ignored.
+PTX ISA Notes Introduced in PTX ISA version 1.0.
+Target ISA Notes Supported on all target architectures.
 Examples tex.3d.v4.s32.s32 {r1,r2,r3,r4}, [tex_a, {f1,f2,f3,f4}]; tex.1d.v4.s32.f32 {r1,r2,r3,r4}, [tex_a, {f1}];

-7.7.6.
+7.7.7.
 Control Flow Instructions